ikourtid/rbcommons/README.md

 However, most code is not domain-specific, such as our immutable collections.

+In continuous development since March 2016.
-Built since March 2016, As of April 2024, there are 115,000+ lines of source code; 65,000+ of them are tests.
+As of October 2024, there are 115,000+ lines of source code; 65,000+ of them are tests.
 So this is heavily tested.

 ## Summary